TransBioInfoLab/ad-meta-analysis/README.md

 ### Single cohort analysis

 This section includes scripts for cohort specific analysis.
 The association between CpG methylation levels and Braak stage was assessed using linear statistical models in each cohort.
-Given that methylation M-values (logit transformation of methylation beta values)  has better statistical properties (i.e. homoscedasticity) for linear regression models, we used the M-values as the outcome variable in our statistical models.
 We adjusted for potential confounding factors including age at death, sex, methylation slide effects, and proportion of different cell types in the samples estimated by the CETS R package.
-For ROSMAP cohort, we additionally included variable "batch" that was available in the dataset to adjust for technical batches occurred during data generation.

-Each of the files has the following structure:
+Each of the files has the following sections:

 1. Data retrieval
 2. Data Pre-processing